 What is the program?

 In addition to focusing on the advanced praxis on the art and craft of preaching, the program includes training on how preachers can bring their message beyond the four walls of their congregations through media and OpEd writing.
 Discussions and programs allow participants to link theology to important issues that affect the lives of church members and their communities.

-Each cohort member will receive funding to establish a local working group of preachers interested in supporting one another.
+Each cohort member will have the opportunity to receive funding to establish a working group of preachers interested in supporting one another.